TPB Information Sheet

 - there is a legal duty to do so.

-- The TPB recognises that there are obligations associated with being a member of an ASIC approved external dispute resolution (EDR) scheme and also where financial services are covered by the Superannuation Complaints Tribunal (SCT).
+- The TPB recognises that there are obligations associated with being a member of an ASIC approved external dispute resolution (EDR) scheme for financial services covered by the Australian Financial Complaints Authority (AFCA).
 Further, it is recognised that an AFS licensee may need to obtain legal advice in respect of dealing with a complaint and defending a claim.

 (i) Client’s permission